Development Guide

 -

-data/eval/SUMMARY.md- Aggregate statistics across all test cases -
+data/eval/SUMMARY.md- Aggregate statistics across all scenarios -

-data/eval/[case-id].md- Detailed report for each individual test case
+data/eval/[scenario].md- Detailed report for each individual scenario

 Scripted Testing